Division of Student Success

 Campus Center Management

 The Campus Center is the hub of university activity.
-Student service offices, meeting facilities, student government, as well as dining and retail operations make this a popular destination for the university community and a center of daily campus life.
-The Campus Center also hosts and facilitates an extensive schedule of meetings, programs, and special events involving both the university and local communities and is the site for the Danes After Dark program on Thursday, Friday, and Saturday nights.
+Student service offices, meeting facilities, student government, as well as dining operations and the University Bookstore, make this a popular destination for the university community and a center of daily campus life.
+The Campus Center also hosts and facilitates an extensive schedule of meetings, programs, and special events involving both the university and local communities.
+It is the site for the recreational activities and the primary site for Campus Programming's many activities.

 Disability Resource Center

-The Disability Resource Center (DRC) provides a broad range of personalized services to people with disabilities, learning disabilities, or attention deficit/hyperactivity disorder.
-The DRC also proudly serves wounded warriors with both physical and psychiatric disabilities.
-Services include pre-admission information, orientation, assistance with registration, personal attendant referral, assistance with alternative testing, lending of tape recorders and adaptive equipment, advocacy, and personal counseling.
+The Disability Resource Center (DRC) provides a broad range of personalized services to people with disabilities (learning disabilities, attention deficit/hyperactivity disorder, psychiatric disorders, mobility, visual, or hearing impairments, medical disabilities, physical disabilities, and other disabling conditions).
+The DRC also proudly serves wounded warriors with physical, medical, cognitive and psychiatric disabilities.
+Services include pre-admission information, orientation, assistance with registration, personal attendant referral and assistance with alternative testing, lending of tape recorders and adaptive equipment, advocacy, and personal counseling.
 Students may schedule appointments for assistance with developing various study skills, receive coaching in time management and setting goals, or test taking skills.
 The office also maintains a large multimedia library of disability resources and organizes learning strategy groups.

 The DRC provides information and referrals for disability-related questions and issues.
 In addition, the office makes recommendations to offices and departments regarding individualized reasonable accommodations.
 Particular emphasis is placed on assisting students in developing their talents and abilities in preparation for professional and graduate training and for employment.
 Professional staff of the DRC are also available to meet with prospective students and their families who may be considering attending the University at Albany.
 The DRC also interacts with local, state, and federal agencies concerned with disability issues.
-The office is located in the Campus Center, Room 137 and can be reached at (518) 442-5490.
-Visit our web page at http://www.albany.edu/disability/.
+The office anticipates a move from Campus Center 137 to the Business Administration Building during summer 2014.
+Visit the office web page at http://www.albany.edu/disability/.

 Intercultural Student Engagement